Fiscal Responsibility and Balancing the Budget

 Recent news: A California Public Utilities Commission administrative law judge called on the five members of the CPUC Commission to reject this pipeline proposal.
 They just voted 5-0 to reject the pipeline proposal.
 Thanks to those residents in Poway who spent their time and energy in fighting this.
 Goes to show you that hard work does pay off.

 As you know, our City has moved to District Elections.
 The change from at-large to district elections was forced upon the city by an attorney from Malibu who threatened to sue, citing the California Voting Rights Act, which is designed to give minorities a better chance of being elected.
 We were told by our Attorney, we could fight this but it may cost our city upwards to $1 million to fight it.
 And the chances on us winning were slim to none.

 So for about six weeks earlier this year, the council held numerous meetings to create a boundary map establishing four geographic zones from which council members will be elected.
 After many reviews and discussions the council selected a map.
 What was disappointing in this process, not many residents were involved.
 Disappointing but not surprising.
 But they had ample opportunity.
-There are 4 districts and the position of Mayor will remain as an at-large election.
+There are 4 districts and the position of Mayor will remain as an at-large candidate.

 It was decided, after consultation with our Lawyer, the elections in 2018 will be for Districts 1 and 3.
 And the elections for District 2 and 4 will start in 2020.
 The election for our Mayor will continue to be on the same path ( 2018, 2022, etc.) as it is now.